elunna/nerfhack-changelog/README.md

 Foulstones have unique magical properties depending on their blessing status.
 If blessed, there is a 1 in 100 chance per turn that the stone emits a stench that temporarily scares nearby monsters, similar to the effect of garlic breath.
 If cursed, there is a 1 in 100 chance per turn of releasing a poisonous cloud centered on the carrier.
 These effects can stack, so carrying multiple foulstones increases the likelihood of either event occurring each turn.

 Additional traits include its total inedibility - monsters will never eat it.
 Pets treat it as a cursed object and will avoid stepping on it.
 Rubbing a foulstone on another rock will cause it to emit a poisonous cloud.
-Foulstones always generate cursed, and they will automatically become cursed again if dropped.
+Foulstones always generate cursed.
 If cursed, they behave like loadstones and cannot be dropped voluntarily - making this another dangerous gray stone in the dungeon to be wary of.

 ## ARTIFACT CHANGES